cassandre-tech/cassandre-trading-bot/util/test/api/graphql/README.md

 ̀```
 _note: if you just want the data in your dump, add the following options: --column-inserts --data-only._

-Then, with this command, we will run a postgres instance:
+Then, with this command, we will start a postgres instance:
 ̀```
 docker run -d \
         --name postgres \